AdrianHavengaBennett/final-milestone-eCommerce/README.md

-Clicking previous or next on pagination links | loads previous/next page and grey out if on first/last page | PASS Clicking "Contact Us" in FAQs page | redirect to contact form | PASS Clicking any breadcrumb | navigate to page clicked | PASS
+Clicking previous or next on pagination links | loads previous/next page and grey out if on first/last page | PASS Clicking "Contact Us" in FAQs page | redirect to contact form | PASS Clicking any breadcrumb | navigate to page clicked | PASS Choosing click and collect at checkout | charges updated and new location option visible | PASS Clicking click and collect location at checkout | populates the form fields with correct address and contact info | PASS

 #### While Logged Out